ministryofjustice/moj-design-system/app/views/community/design-system-working-group/README.md

 However, circumstances can change unexpectedly and absolutely no one will be made to feel bad if they have to leave before the end of 3 months.

-Anyone wanting to leave should contact the DesignOps team who will organise a replacement.
+Anyone wanting to leave should contact the Design Operations team who will organise a replacement.

 ## 4. Reviewing proposals and contributions